-In the 1940s, two remarkable women, Katherine Briggs and her daughter Isabel Myers, developed the MBTI personality self-test.
+In the 1940s, two scholars, Katherine Briggs and her daughter Isabel Myers, developed the MBTI personality self-test.
 Relying heavily on Carl Jung's theories, Myers-Briggs maintained that every person:

-The various combinations of these eight different points on four different scales make up the 16 Myers-Briggs personality types.
+The combinations of these eight different points on four scales make up the 16 Myers-Briggs personality types.
 The 16 types include the following:

 Overview Of The ENTP Or Debater Personality Type